 Hairy Bikers Beef Stifado Slow Cooker Recipe

 Nutrition information is estimated and may vary based on ingredients and cooking methods used.

+Can I make beef stifado in the oven instead?
 Yes.
-The original recipe provides oven instructions.
-Brown the beef in an ovenproof casserole dish, then add all the other ingredients (using a second can of chopped tomatoes).
-Cover and cook at 160°C/325°F (fan) for 2-3 hours until tender.
+Brown the beef in an ovenproof casserole dish, add all the ingredients with an extra tin of chopped tomatoes, then cover and cook at 160C fan for 2 to 3 hours until tender.

+Hairy Bikers Beef Stifado Slow Cooker Recipe